arackcheev/master/blocknetdxSETUP.md

  * xbridge.conf

- * configuration file for each currency you want to support
+ * configuration file for each currency you want to trade with

 Integration is via the wallets’ RPC APIs.
 For security reasons we recommend that wallets all run on a single box and communicate over localhost (127.0.0.1), though wallets may also be run on multiple machines and connect via IP address.
 General documentation on JSON RPC features is available at https://en.bitcoin.it/wiki/Running_Bitcoin.